ericpetron/ericpetron/README.md

 - 👋 Hi, I’m @ericpetron I am a student at UMN
-- Languages I am most familiar with is C++, Java, C, Python, and a little OCaml
+- Languages I am most familiar with is C++, Java, C, Python, JS, and a little OCaml

 <!---
 swaggysack/swaggysack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.